Our New Normal

-After a year of no "real" sleep and dealing with new situations that arise everyday, life wasn't just day by day, it was minute by minute.
-Sometimes dealing with the frustration of a child that cannot communicate is just pure hell.
-The constant screaming is tormenting.
-Breaks away are necessary to maintain a sense of mental calm.
+After a year of no "real" sleep and dealing with new situations that arise every day, life wasn't just day by day, it was minute by minute.
+Often dealing with the frustration of a child who is unable to communicate is just pure hell.
+The constant screaming shatters any semblance of calm.
+Frequent breaks to step away for relief are necessary to maintain a sense of mental tranquility.

-I kept asking God why did you allow this to happen to my little boy?
+I kept asking why He allowed this to happen to my little boy.
 I was angry at God.
-It is a horrible cycle of frustration, anger, guilt and depression.
-I couldn't feel that way long because auto pilot would kick in and remind me I had to be determined to get through this and only God could help me do it.
-I'm not just saying that because it "sounds" good or it the "Christian" thing to say, I truly believe that.
-It's just the human side of me that forgets sometimes, ok...a lot of the time.
-He is there just waiting for me to depend on His strength.
+It is a horrible cycle of frustration, anger, guilt, and depression.
+Fortunately, I didn’t have the luxury of feeling bad for long because auto pilot would kick in and remind me that I had to determine to get through this and only God could help me do it.
+I'm not just saying that because it sounds noble or because it is the "Christian" thing to say.
+I truly believe it.
+It's just the human side of me forgets sometimes…ok...maybe a lot of the time.
+And then I come to my senses, and there He is just waiting for me to depend on His strength.

 I tend to come back to a statement that was told to me by a very wise seasoned educator I work for.
-As I was explaining to her some of my daily struggles, she said "Monica, God gives us a new normal on occasion, we just have to trust Him to get us through it and find ways to modify".
-She was right, I keep changing and adjusting to my "New Normal".
-Thinking like that helps me get through the hard times and knowing that it's only temporary because the next "New Normal" is around the corner waiting.
-Beckett himself has a new normal everyday.
-I know that every milestone he makes is his new normal.
-We are all on this road together its just his is a bit more bumpier than mine.
+As I described some of my daily struggles, she said "Monica, God gives us a new normal on occasion, we must trust Him to get us through it and find ways to modify."
+She was right, I keep changing and adjusting to my "New Normal."
+Thinking like that helps me get through the hard times and knowing that it's only temporary helps because the next "New Normal" is just around the corner.
+Beckett himself has a new normal every day.
+Every milestone he makes is his new normal.
+We are all on this road together but his path is bumpier than mine.